 IRAM operates two observatories at millimeter wavelengths which are open to the international astronomical community: the 30-m single-dish telescope on Pico Veleta (2850 m), Spain, and the six-antenna interferometer on the Plateau de Bure (2550 m) in France.
 Both sites are at high altitude to reduce the absorption by water vapor.
 The observatories are supported by the IRAM offices and laboratories in Granada and Grenoble.

-The observation log included here concerns the 30-m single-dish telescope, and summarizes the observations made there between September 30, 2009, and December 31, 2014, inclusive.
+The observation log included here concerns the 30-m single-dish telescope, and summarizes the observations made there since September 30, 2009.

-The observation log for the 30-m telescope is available as the HEASARC database table IRAM30MLOG, and the observation log for NOEMA (the NOrthern Extended Millimeter Array), the successor to the Plateau de Bure observatory, is available as the HEASARC database table IRAMNOELOG.
+The observation log for the the six-antenna interferometer on the Plateau de Bure in France is also available as the HEASARC database table IRAMPDBLOG, and the observation log for NOEMA (the NOrthern Extended Millimeter Array), the successor to the Plateau de Bure observatory, is available as the HEASARC database table IRAMNOELOG.

 For more information on IRAM, see the IRAM home page.